Capitol police announce off-duty death of officer; no cause of death given

 "Our thoughts and prayers go out to his family, friends and colleagues," the department said.
 "We ask that his family, and other USCP officers’ and their families’ privacy be respected during this profoundly difficult time."

+Sen. Roy Blunt, R-Mo., released a statement following the news of Liebengood’s death.

+"United States Capitol Police Officer Howard Liebengood was a familiar face to many of us who work in the Senate," Blunt said.
+"He was friendly, professional, and dedicated to the job.
+I appreciate everything he did to keep us safe.
+Abby and I are praying for his loved ones and colleagues."

-No cause of death was given in the statement.
+No cause of death was given in the USCP's statement.
 It was not immediately clear what Liebengood’s assignment, if any, was last week during the riot at the U.S. Capitol or whether he suffered any injuries.

 It marks the second death of a USCP officer in the past four days.